mozilla-l10n/git-migration-faq/README.md

  ```
 If you look at your local clone, it now contains only a 'fr' folder, you don't see all the locales anymore.

-The difference with svn is that in git is actually hides the other folders, while in svn you would have downloaded only the folder you wanted.
+The difference with SVN is that Git actually hides the other folders, while in SVN you would have downloaded only the folder you wanted.